ijcm122/nba-visualization/README.md

 Members: Kim Sommer, Howard Mayorga, Stephanie Rivas & Ian Castro

 Project Description and Outline: We decided to create interactive charts that will tell a story through data visualizations that will illustrate specific information regarding NBA, teams, players and stats.
+The illustrations that we are going to create will be on a dashboard in which will include a  interactive drop down list for teams and the player stats on a specific panel that is going provide the total points scored by players and season.

 Research Questions: